aspose-drawing/Aspose.Drawing-Products/drawing/en/net/_index.md

      Draw Vector Graphics
     </h2>
     <p>
      Aspose.Drawing for .NET allows to draw different vector graphics such as arcs, Cardinal Spline, Bezier spline, ellipses, closed curves, lines and a number of other types.
-Only few lines of code needed to draw different types of vector graphics using the API. e.g here is code for drawing arc.
+Only few lines of code needed to draw different types of vector graphics using the API.
+E.g here is code for drawing arc.
     </p>
     <div class="codeblock" id="code">
      <h3>